Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole

 \section{Acknowledgments}

-B. Y. is supported by NSFC grants 12322307, 12361131579, 12273026; by the National Program on Key Research and Development Project 2021YFA0718500; Xiaomi Foundation / Xiaomi Young Talents Program.
-W. Y. acknowledges financial support from the Sino-German (CSC–DAAD) Postdoc Scholarship Program (No. 57718047).
+B. Y. is supported by NSFC grants 12322307, 12361131579, 12273026; the National Program on Key Research and Development Project 2021YFA0718500.
+Xiaomi Foundation / Xiaomi Young Talents Program.
+The data analysis in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University.
+W. Y. acknowledges support from the Sino-German (CSC–DAAD) Postdoc Scholarship Program (No. 57718047) and the Alexander von Humboldt Foundation.
 A. I. acknowledges support from the Royal Society.
 B.D.M. acknowledges support via a Ram\'on y Cajal Fellowship (RYC2018-025950-I), the Spanish MINECO grants PID2023-148661NB-I00, PID2022-136828NB-C44, and the AGAUR/Generalitat de Catalunya grant SGR-386/2021.
 J.-L Q. acknowledges support from the grant U2031205.
 Z.-H. Z. acknowledges support from the National Natural Science Foundation of China under Grants Nos.
 12021003 and 12433001.